survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 });
 ```

-W> If you use `--json` output with webpack as discussed in the *Build Analysis* chapter, you should set `canPrint: false` to avoid output.
-You can solve by exposing the flag as a parameter so you can control it based on the environment.
+W> If you use `--json` output with webpack as discussed in the *Build Analysis* chapter, you should set `canPrint: false` for the plugin.

-{pagebreak}

 Then, connect with main configuration: